Document revision history

 B.4.
 Manually checking for updates

-If you do not use the weekly cron job to check for updates, or if you want to make sure you have the very latest updates when you install them, you can run the distributed copy of the weekly update script manually to check for updates:
+If you do not use the weekly cron job, you can run the distributed copy of the weekly script manually to check for updates:

 /root/fsl11/etc_cron.weekly_apt-show-upgradeable